the content tracker

-Setting this variable to 1 will cause Git to treat all pathspecs as glob patterns (aka "glob" magic).
+| if 1 pathspecs as glob patterns (aka "glob" magic).

-Setting this variable to 1 will cause Git to treat all pathspecs as literal (aka "literal" magic).
+|if 1 pathspecs as literal (aka "literal" magic).

-Setting this variable to 1 will cause Git to treat all pathspecs as case-insensitive.
+| Setting to 1 will cause Git to treat all pathspecs as case-insensitive.

 | When a ref is updated, reflog entries are created to keep track of the reason why the ref was updated (which is

 typically the name of the high-level command that updated the ref), in addition to the old and new values of the